kelvinmendoza59/movie_recommender/BLOG/BLOG.md

 Creating a web-based interface

 Conclusion
 This project demonstrates how proper data structure selection and algorithm implementation can create an efficient and user-friendly recommendation system.
-The complete code is available in this repository.
 How to Use

 Clone the repository: